Philippine expressway network: Types

-Expressways (HSH-1)
+Controlled-access highways or Expressways (HSH-1)

 Arterial high standards highways (HSH-1) in the Philippines are known as expressways.
-They are highways with limited access, normally with interchanges and may include facilities for levying tolls for passage in an open or closed system.
+They are highways with controlled-access, normally with interchanges and may include facilities for levying tolls for passage in an open or closed system.
 Standard features of Philippine expressways include guard rails, rumble strips, signs and pavement markings, solid wall fence, speed radars, toll plaza, closed-circuit television and rest and service areas.
 The speed limit is 100 km/h for cars and jeepneys, 80 km/h for trucks and buses, and 60 km/h is the minimum for all classes of vehicles.

 The first expressways in the Philippines are the North Luzon Expressway (NLEX) and the South Luzon Expressway (SLEX), both of which were built in the late 1960s.
 The first elevated toll road in the Philippines is the Skyway, with its construction consisting of numerous sections called "stages".
 Its latest section, Stage 3, was completed in 2021.
 The Southern Tagalog Arterial Road (STAR) Tollway, from Santo Tomas to Lipa in Batangas was opened in 2001 and was extended in 2008.
 The Subic–Clark–Tarlac Expressway (SCTEX), the longest tollway in the Philippines was opened in 2008, setting the stage for the development of the Tarlac–Pangasinan–La Union Expressway (TPLEX), which would extend beyond the SCTEX' northern terminus in Tarlac City.
 The TPLEX was opened in 2013.
 The Cavite–Laguna Expressway (CALAX), another expressway in Southern Luzon, was partially opened on October 30, 2019.
 The Central Luzon Link Expressway (CLLEX) was partially opened on July 15, 2021.

 There are many under construction and proposed expressways in the Philippines.
 All the expressways in the Philippines are privately maintained under concession agreements either with the Department of Public Works and Highways or the Toll Regulatory Board through build–operate–transfer (BOT) arrangements.
-At present, there are 10 expressways in the Philippines that connect Metro Manila to northern and southern Luzon.
-Other expressways outside Luzon, such as the Cebu–Cordova Link Expressway, are under construction or in development.
+At present, there are 15 expressways in the Philippines that connect Metro Manila to northern and southern Luzon and 1 expressway in Metro Cebu.